tkhq/qos/docs/testing-harness-spec.md

 4. Host runner starts `qos_host` and boots using the same manifest/pivot hash logic as the full runner.

+The lightweight package can be an initramfs or a writable development rootfs, depending on the available kernel.
+On macOS, a practical tested composition is:

+- an aarch64 QEMU `virt` guest,
+- a local non-StageX cross-compiled `qos_core` and `light_init`,
+- a 9p-mounted rootfs when the selected kernel does not honor the generated initramfs,
+- QEMU user networking with TCP host forwarding for the native host-to-core control plane and for the signed-echo app port.

+That 9p/TCP composition is intentionally a fast development runner.
+It can prove the shared test, local build freshness, boot orchestration, and pivot execution, but it does not prove StageX reproducibility.

 Expected properties:

 - Faster than full QEMU.